On generating series of finitely presented operads

 For each $i\neq j$ let us choose an element $v_i\in\widetilde{\m_{b_i}}$.
 Let $d_i$ be the arity of the corresponding monomial $v_i\in\p$.
 Consider the subset

-The number of elements of arity $n$ in the set $\m_{b\mapsto b'}$ should not be greater than the number of elements of the same arity in $\widetilde{\m_b}$.
+The number of elements of arity $n$ in the set $\m_{b\mapsto b'}$ is less than or equal to the number of elements of the same arity in $\widetilde{\m_b}$.
 The detailed counting of the elements in $\m_{b\mapsto b'}$ using Lemma~\ref{l:hilbert_shaf_com} provides the inequality

 which shows the existence of $d$ and $a(n)$ as prescribed in the lemma.
 Here each binomial coefficient in the left hand side is equal to number of shuffle monomials in the corresponding set $\widetilde{\m_{b_i}}$ with shuffle skeleton $v_i$.
 Thus, if the dependence $b\rightarrow b'$ is nonlinear, then there exists a collection of monomials $v_i$ such that the corresponding product of binomial coefficients is different from constant. \end{proof}